Important: Modified broad match is no longer as of February 18, 2021. So sad! But here’s what we can offer:

-Google recently introduced a new AdWords feature that lets you create keywords that are more targeted than broad match, yet have a greater reach than phrase or exact match.
+Google Ads (formerly known as Google AdWords) recently introduced a new feature that lets you create keywords that are more targeted than broad match, yet have a greater reach than phrase or exact match.

 With modified broad match, you put a plus sign (+) in front of one or more words in a broad match keyword.
 The words that are preceded by a (+) sign must appear in the user’s keyword phrase exactly or as a close variation.